Makakusnik/inqool-assignment/README.md

 # InQool Frontend Interview

+---

+### update: 5.7.
+Added big refactor of animal section of assignment - left user section for comparison.
+When tested with great number of items 1000+ user section will feel unusable when opening dialogs - Animal section is much performant in this aspect - there could be virtualized lists added, but ,,ain't nobody got time for that,, :D.

+---

 ## Introduction

 You are given a simple REST API and asked to create a web application.
 The API is a simple REST API with two entities - **user** and **animal**.
 You need to create a web application to interact with these entities.